UXSoc/training-modules/README.md

 # UXSoc Training Modules

 1. Install [node](https://nodejs.org/en/)
-1. Run `npm i`
+1. Run `npm i` in the base folder of this project.
 1. Open *index.html*  preferably in Webstorm and then run `npm start`.
 The homepage will automatically open.

-You can now access various modules and the're html will appear in index.html!
+You can now access various modules and the html will appear in index.html!

 After editing the *index.html* file the webpage opened will automatically reload.